From intimate and casual to huge world class ski resorts, Lake Tahoe has something for every age, skill level, and budget.

 - Cross the state line between California and Nevada.

 Push yourself in our expert areas (and local favorites) Mott Canyon and Killebrew Canyon.
 And with three access gates around the mountain, there’s no shortage of intense backcountry terrain.

-With progressive terrain for every ability and a vast 3,600 skiable acres, Squaw Valley is home to everything from mountain-top beginner slopes with views of Lake Tahoe to plunging chutes and wide-open bowls that have bred Olympic champions and ski movie stars.
+With progressive terrain for every ability and a vast 3,600 skiable acres, Palisades (formerly squaw Valley) is home to everything from mountain-top beginner slopes with views of Lake Tahoe to plunging chutes and wide-open bowls that have bred Olympic champions and ski movie stars.
 Ride legendary lifts like KT-22 or Siberia, then drop in to hunt for powder stashes or perfect corduroy.

 Alpine Meadows With over 100 trails, you’ll find terrain for everyone at Alpine Meadows, from impeccable top-to-bottom groomers to gentle, beginner-friendly slopes.
 The most treasured terrain at Alpine?
 Its hike-to back bowls, covert spots like Beaver Bowl, Estelle Bowl, and Grouse Ridge.
 We promise you it’s worth the effort it takes to get there.

 Hidden among the trees in the majestic Martis Valley in North Lake Tahoe, Northstar California welcomes friends and families looking to get more our of their mountain getaway. with 3170 acres of Skiable terrain and 100 trails their is world class skiing for all levels